canvas-medical/documentation/collections/_documentation/provider-availability.md

 ![new-gcal](/assets/images/new-gcal.png){:width="80%"}

-{% include alert.html type="danger" content="When creating calendars, make sure to use the same time zone that was used when configuring your instance when creating the calendars in gCal" %}
+{% include alert.html type="danger" content="When creating calendars in gCal, make sure to use the same time zone that was used when configuring your instance" %}
 <br>
 ### Calendars used to create availability